 - Redesign of the Year (for BBC News)

 I've been profiled by Offscreen magazine, and contributed profiles of both GDS and the BBC design teams for Creative Review.
-My blog posts about web typography have been written up in Wired, A List Apart, several academic textbooks and a couple of PhDs.
-I have spoken about my work at IKEA's Space10, and have taken part in panel presentations and critted student design projects for Goldsmiths and the Royal College of Art.
-My work has been written about in Bloomberg Businessweek, The Guardian, BBC Radio, Creative Review, The Daily Mail, Core 77, Wired, Tech Crunch, O'Reilly books, and has spawned a few Hacker News memes.
+Over last fifteen years my blog posts about web typography have been written up in Wired, A List Apart, several academic textbooks and a couple of PhDs.

 It’s simple, direct, well mannered — all the things we would like to take for granted from the government but, in a sea of red tape and jargon, usually can’t.Deyan Sudjic OBE